 - The doctor may discuss different methods of intake (ie sublingual, vaping, capsules, cream) and what some of the dispensaries offer.

-Note: the time the doctor spends with you may be correlated to the fee. i.e. if you pay $199 for an appointment don’t expect the doctor to spend an hour with you.
+Note: the time the doctor spends with you may be correlated to the fee. i.e. if you pay $99 for an appointment don’t expect the doctor to spend an hour with you.
 If you paid $350 (our appointments will be much less), then the doctor should go more in-depth in all parts of your consultation.
 Always best to ask these questions ahead of time.

 Behind the scenes, assuming the doctor approves you (he/she will let you know at the appointment), he/she will enter you into the Florida State Registry as required by law.

 - The doctor and/or his/her team may help you with your State application.
 This is the part that you have to complete in order to get your ID.
 Don’t worry, we have a video on this process and you’re welcome to reach out to CalmEffect if you have questions.

 - Once you’ve applied, you should get approved if everything is correct.
 Early in 2019, we’ve seen patients get approved for medical marijuana in as little as two weeks.
 You do not need to wait until you get the “hard card” in the mail.
 Once you receive an approval email or you see in the state registry you are approved, you can purchase medical marijuana.